-On January 28, 2015, we acquired four businesses that specialize in maintenance, repair and overhaul ("MRO") services and parts supply for corporate and regional jet aircraft engines and jet aircraft engine accessories.
-The businesses acquired include Air Parts & Supply Co., Kansas Aviation of Independence, L.L.C., Prime Turbines LLC (including both U.S. and Germany-based operations), and CT Aerospace LLC (collectively, the "Aviation Acquisition").
-These four businesses are operating as a combined group managed by our recently formed wholly owned subsidiary VSE Aviation, Inc ("VAI").
-The Aviation Acquisition provides diversification by adding more service offerings and broadening our client base.
+On January 28, 2015, we acquired four businesses that specialize in maintenance, repair and overhaul ("MRO") services and parts supply for general aviation jet aircraft engines and engine accessories.
+The businesses acquired include Air Parts & Supply Co., Kansas Aviation of Independence, L.L.C., Prime Turbines LLC (including both U.S. and German-based operations), and CT Aerospace LLC (collectively, the "Aviation Acquisition").
+These four businesses are operating as a combined group managed by our wholly owned subsidiary VSE Aviation, Inc. ("VAI").
+The Aviation Acquisition provides diversification by adding service offerings and broadening our client base.

 The initial purchase consideration paid at closing for the Aviation Acquisition was approximately \$189 million (subject to adjustment).
-We may also be required under an earn-out obligation to make additional purchase price payments of up to \$40 million if the Aviation Acquisition meets certain financial targets during the first two post-closing years.
-An additional \$5 million purchase price consideration will be payable if certain of the acquired businesses surpass certain financial targets during any 12 consecutive month period in 2014 and 2015.
+We may also be required under an earn-out obligation to make additional purchase price payments of up to \$40 million if certain of the acquired businesses meet certain financial targets during the first two post-closing years.
+An additional purchase price consideration of \$5 million was paid to the sellers in September 2015 because certain of the acquired businesses surpassed agreed upon financial targets during a 12- consecutive month period in 2014 and 2015.
 Of the payment made at closing, \$18 million was deposited into an escrow account to secure the sellers' indemnification obligations (the "Indemnification Amount").
-Any remaining Indemnification Amount at the end of the indemnification period not encumbered as a result of any indemnification claims will be distributed to the sellers.
+Any remaining Indemnification Amount at the end of the indemnification period not encumbered as a result of any then pending indemnification claims will be distributed to the sellers.
 VAI's results of operations are included in the accompanying unaudited consolidated financial statements beginning on the acquisition date of January 28, 2015.

-VAI had revenues of approximately \$54.7 million and operating income of approximately \$4.7 million from the acquisition date through June 30, 2015.
+VAI had revenues of approximately \$87.6 million and operating income of approximately \$6.8 million from the acquisition date through September 30, 2015.

 We are in the process of finalizing our valuation of the assets acquired and liabilities assumed.
 The fair values assigned to our earn-out obligation and intangible assets acquired were based on preliminary estimates, assumptions, and other information compiled by management, including independent valuations that utilized established valuation techniques.
-Based on our preliminary valuation, the total estimated consideration of approximately \$189 million, which included an estimated final cash and net working capital and other adjustments of approximately \$5 million.
-Additional cash consideration of approximately \$2.4 million due to the sellers based on the final cash and net working capital and other adjustments was recorded as additional goodwill and an accrued liability during June 2015.
-The \$2.4 million was paid to the sellers in July 2015.
+Our preliminary valuation of approximately \$189 million includes an estimated net working capital adjustment of approximately \$5 million.
+Additional cash consideration of approximately \$2.4 million due to the sellers based on the final cash and net working capital and other adjustments was recorded as additional goodwill and paid to the sellers in July 2015.
 The total estimated purchase price has been allocated to assets acquired (including identifiable intangible assets and goodwill) and liabilities assumed (including deferred taxes on identifiable intangible assets that are not deductible for income tax purposes), as follows (in thousands):

 Description Fa air Value

 Cash \$ 686

 Accounts receivable 11,104

-Inventory 55,544
+Inventories 55,544

 Prepaid expenses and other current assets 2,641

 Property and equipment 11,461

 Customer relationships 85,700

 Trade name 7,500

 Goodwill 92,332

 Accounts payable (8,688)

 Accrued expenses and other current liabilities (4,446)

 Long-term deferred tax liability (35,861)

 \$ 217,973

 Cash consideration \$ 191,867

 Acquisition date fair value of earn-out obligation 26,106

 Total \$ 217,973